matheuszwilk/api-lqc/README.md

 ## Usage

 To use this system, ensure you have Node.js and npm installed on your machine.
 Clone this repository and install dependencies using `npm install`.
-Configure your PostgreSQL database connection URL in a `.env` file.
-Then, run the application using `npm start`.
+Configure your PostgreSQL database connection URL and PORT in a `.env` file.
+Then, run `docker compose` and `prisma migrate` finally, use the application with npm `start:dev`.

 ## Contributing